What is Microdialysis?

 - Allows changes in analyte concentration to be monitored over time.

-- Subject animal can behave normally.
+- Subject animals can behave normally.

 Basics of In Vivo Brain Microdialysis

 A microdialysis probe is implanted into the target brain tissue of the subject animal.
 Perfusate mimicking the extracellular fluid is slowly pumped through the microdialysis probe.
-At the tip of the probe there is a membrane that allows extracellular molecules to diffuse into the perfusate.
+At the tip of the probe, there is a membrane that allows extracellular molecules to diffuse into the perfusate.
 The perfusate exits the probe and is collected for neurochemical analysis.
-An in depth description can be found below.
+An in-depth description can be found below.

 Eicom’s Ideal Microdialysis System Setup

 An ideally constructed in vivo microdialysis system includes the following: